-Above: The dining area features a small kitchen tucked in the corner.
+Above: The dining area has a tiny kitchen tucked in the corner.

 Above: Interior walls are clad in V-groove siding from Home Depot, "a low-grade pine with knots that costs about 70 cents per linear foot," according to Azevedo.
 "We did some filling and sanding before the final coat to refine the look.
 The key is to use white oil-based paint."

-Above: Azevedo's skill with fabricating furniture is evident in the steel and reclaimed wood crates she made as under-shelf storage for the project.
-"They are an interpretation of some bolt bins I saw on a friend's 1940s ferry boat," she says.
+Above: Azevedo's fabrication skills are evident in the steel and reclaimed wood crates she made as under-shelf storage for the project.
+"They're an interpretation of some bolt bins I saw on a friend's 1940s ferry boat," she says.